 One elephant is killed in Africa every 15 minutes.
 That's 100 a day.
 An average of three rhinos a day are killed for their horn.
 To raise awareness of these shocking statistics we asked artists & celebrities to do a simple 15 minute sketch to support our campaign.

-Our ‘Sketch for Survival’ exhibition will comprise a collection of artwork, featuring both professional pieces donated by leading wildlife artists as well as pictures from celebrity sketchers.
-Each piece, ranging from oils, watercolours and sketches to photos and doodles, will be framed or mounted and exhibited online, as well as being displayed at the Royal Geographical Society during our Explorers against Extinction
+Our ‘Sketch for Survival’ exhibition now comprises of over 100 pieces of artwork, both professional works donated by leading wildlife artists as well as sketches from celebrity supporters.
+Each piece will be framed or mounted and exhibited online, as well as being displayed at the Royal Geographical Society during our Explorers against Extinction

 The purpose of the exhibition is twofold.
 We aim to raise vital awareness about the threat of extinction to iconic species such as elephant, lion and rhino, as well as raising funds and donating resources to nominated wildlife charities and organisations.
 Full details can be found on the Our Charities

 page.
 All artwork has been donated to raise funds for The David Sheldrick Wildlife Trust (DSWT)

 and Animals saving Animals (ASA).
 Profits will be split evenly between them unless otherwise marked on individual lots.